 Landscaping with Water Conservation in Mind

 While a green lawn is the envy of every neighborhood, it can also be a huge part of wasted fresh water.
 Instead of tending to finicky plants that aren’t native to the area, grow plants that have low water requirements, such as water thrifty grasses.
 Water plants and your grass early in the morning to avoid evaporation.
-When setting up sprinklers, ensure water is being absorbed by the soil and that you schedule watering only twice or three times a week.
+It is a good idea to use oscillating sprinklers, and when you are setting them up, you want to ensure that water is being absorbed by the soil and that you schedule watering only twice or three times a week.
 In case you notice runoffs or puddles, water is being added too fast.

 Water waste is a huge concern in today’s world of depleting resources.
 Luckily new technologies and conservation efforts are always being developed and added.
 You can do your part as well by incorporating more of these habits into your daily life.
 Water is something everyone needs, and if you can make sure every drop is being used effectively in your own home, the more you can save.